Altinn/altinn-studio-docs/content/app/app-dev-course/modul3/_index.en.md

 ### Knowledge check
 - Is it possible to have two versions of one application in TT02 at the same time?
-- What happens if you deploy the same version of the application to the environment once more?
+- What happens if you try to deploy your application using an existing version number?
 - Will the application be available immediately after deployment?
 - Is it possible to remove an application from the environment after deployment?
 {{% /expandlarge %}}